Milwaukee Bucks Injury Report: Will Giannis Antetokounmpo Play Against Magic Tonight? Deets Inside

 Milwaukee Bucks Players Stats Against The Magic

-In his career, Giannis Antetounmpo has recorded an average of 21.9 points, 9.2, and 4.8 assists in 33 matchups with the Magic.
+Giannis Antetokounmpo has recorded an average of 21.9 points, 9.2 rebounds, and 4.8 assists in 33 games against the Magic throughout his career.

-Damian Lillard has posted an average of 25.5 points, 5.7 assists, and 5.1 rebounds in his 19 career encounters against the Magic.
+Damian Lillard has maintained an average of 25.7 points, 5.9 assists, and 5.1 rebounds in 20 games against the Magic in his career.

 Injury Report